enjoiz/XXEinjector/README.md

 Options:<br />
   --host	Mandatory - our IP address for reverse connections. (--host=192.168.0.2)<br />
-  --file	Mandatory - File containing valid HTTP request with xml.
+  --file	Mandatory - file containing valid HTTP request with xml.
 You can also mark with "XXEINJECT" a point where DTD should be injected. (--file=/tmp/req.txt)<br />
   --path	Mandatory if enumerating directories - Path to enumerate. (--path=/etc)<br />
   --brute	Mandatory if bruteforcing files - File with paths to bruteforce. (--brute=/tmp/brute.txt)<br />
+  --logger	Log results only.
+Do not send requests.
+HTTP logger looks for "p" parameter with results.<br />

+  --rhost	Remote host's IP address or domain name.
+Use this argument only for requests without Host header. (--rhost=192.168.0.3)<br />
+  --rport	Remote host's TCP port.
+Use this argument only for requests without Host header and for non-default values. (--rport=8080)<br />

   --oob		Out of Band exploitation method.
 FTP is default.
 FTP can be used in any application.
 HTTP can be used for bruteforcing and enumeration through directory listing in Java < 1.7 applications.
 Gopher can only be used in Java < 1.7 applications. (--oob=http/ftp/gopher)<br />
   --direct  Use direct exploitation instead of out of band.
 Unique mark should be specified as a value for this argument.
 This mark specifies where results of XXE start and end.
 Specify --xml to see how XML in request file should look like. (--direct=UNIQUEMARK)<br />